sanukag/ai-maintenance-assistant/docs/document-ingestion.md

 Existing `.env` files should replace `AMA_CHUNK_SIZE_CHARACTERS` and `AMA_CHUNK_OVERLAP_CHARACTERS` with the token-based settings above.
-Existing stored chunks remain readable; their token count is reported as unknown until the document is processed with the new chunker.
+Existing stored chunks remain readable; their token count is reported as unknown until the document is re-indexed with the new chunker.
+Re-indexing reparses the stored source and replaces its hierarchy and vectors in one database transaction.

 The API key is read from the environment and is never stored in the database.